 In 1986, Margaret bought out her partner and opened the first Children's Exchange store in Fleetwood Shopping Center before moving to Mayco Shopping Center in 1988.
 During these years, she drove a large, yellow Children's Exchange van, and to my utter embarrassment as a teenager, insisted on picking me up from Fannin Middle school.

 The store continued to grow and expand so that in 2000, she moved to our current location, back to South Georgia Center.
 We began consigning Ladies and Maternity clothing and gradually expanded our inventory to include Plus sizes, Juniors, Men's clothing and accessories.

-As of 2006, the business is owned and operated by myself (no longer a teenager), my wonderful husband (partner in crime) Eugene and 20 of the most amazing, hard-working women in the world.
+As of 2006, the business is owned and operated by myself (no longer a teenager), and 25 of the most amazing, hard-working women in the world.